Mortgages – everything you need to know

 Interest only mortgages are short-term loans typically up to a maximum of five years, where your payments only cover the interest charged on the principal.
 This means that at the end of the loan term you will not have paid off any of the mortgage principal.
 Because you are not paying down any principal this is the cheapest mortgage option and can be useful for periods of time such as when an investor purchases a property to renovate and sell for a profit, or if you are expanding your portfolio and cash flow will be tight for a period of time.

-When banks are trying to win more customers, they begin to offer ‘cash back’ as a bonus.
-This is often but not always limited to new lending opportunities such as a refinance or new purchase, where customers are bringing more business to the lender.
-However, cashback can also be used as a carrot to stop customers from leaving.
-This is one of the tools we as mortgage brokers use to negotiate on your behalf with the banks.
-To find out if you could be eligible to get cash back take the online Mortgage Snapshot.
+When banks are trying to win more customers, they sometimes offer ‘cash back’ as a bonus.
+You can read about this in the NZ Herald.
+This is often but not always limited to new lending opportunities such as a refinance to restructure or debt consolidate, or new purchase, where customers are bringing more business to the lender.

 Getting a Mortgage Pre-approval